patojoke/get5/Hints.md

 * You can close down csgosl and keep the server running.
 When you later start csgosl it will adjust to the current server status.
+* If you host a buggy workshop map which causes the server or connecting clients to crash remove the map folder from <your-install-folder>/server/csgo/maps/workshop/<the id of the buggy map> and restart csgosl.